BendalamRajeev/SMO-Springboot/README.md

-# 🧵📊 Sewing Machine Optimization (SMO) – Spring Boot Backend
+# 🧵📊 Sewing Machine Operator (SMO) – Spring Boot Backend

 > 💡 A robust Spring Boot backend for tracking and optimizing worker and sewing machine performance in the garment industry.
 This backend powers the SMO Android App.